lalalamdbf/PLSE_IDRR/README.md

 #### Pre-training data

 We approximately collected 0.56 million explicit argument pairs from an unannotated corpus renowned as [Gigaword]( https://aclanthology.org/W12-3018/).
-Please note the data is only is utilized for academic research purposes.
+Please note the data is only utilized for academic research purposes.

 #### Prompt-tuning data